ketanmistry/ihavecookies/README.md

 The visitor __must__ click the accept button within the popup for the cookie to be set thus granting their consent (GDPR).

+If reopening the popup the user may revise their consents.

 ## Usage

 Download the latest version and include it within your page along with jQuery (1.7.4 or later).